sladg/doc-next-lambda/README.md

 Next 14.0.3 takes 200-800ms to initialize in Lambda's container environment.
 This is big improvement compared to v13, however, this speed depends on size of the project.

+Additional note is that `/` ping takes extra 300+ms to respond depending on your `_app.tsx` and `getServerSideProps` configuration.
+Better option to check if server is running is to use `/api/ping` (or similar) endpoint with no dependencies in it.
+This results in approx. 250ms overhead in terms of waiting for Next to truly start.